visinf/funnybirds-framework/README.md

 -->
 choices=['resnet50', 'vgg16', 'your_model']
 ```
-Next, instanciate your model, load the ImageNet weights, and change the output dimension to 50, e.g.:
+Next, instantiate your model, load the ImageNet weights, and change the output dimension to 50, e.g.:
 ```python
 # create model
 if args.model == 'resnet50':